panda-re/panda/panda/docs/compile.md

 # Compiling PANDA

 PANDA depends on LLVM-10, python3, and the qemu dependencies.
-It is known to build on Ubuntu 18.04 and the Dockerfile in the root directory will produce a container with panda and it's python interface setup.
+It is known to build on Ubuntu 18.04/20.04 and the Dockerfile in the root directory will produce a container with panda and it's python interface set up.

 ## Compiled prerequisites